Last updated: April 19, 2026

 Nickajack Dam

-Nickajack Dam was completed by the Tennessee Valley Authority in 1967, replacing the older Hales Bar Dam (1913) about six miles upstream.
-Hales Bar had been built privately by the Tennessee Electric Power Company but suffered from chronic leakage through karst limestone in its foundation; TVA chose to build a new dam at a more stable site rather than continue patching the original.
+Nickajack Dam was completed by the Tennessee Valley Authority on December 14, 1967, at a cost of $73 million.
+The dam is 81 feet tall and 3,767 feet long, located 424 miles above the Tennessee River's mouth.
+It replaced the older Hales Bar Dam (1913), about six miles upstream.
+Hales Bar had been built privately by the Tennessee Electric Power Company but suffered from chronic leakage through karst limestone in its foundation; by 1960, the dam was losing roughly 2,000 cubic feet per second through its base.
+TVA chose to build a new dam at a site with more solid bedrock rather than continue repairing the original.

 Nickajack Lake

 Nickajack Lake is the reservoir formed by Nickajack Dam.
-It extends roughly 46 miles upstream to Chickamauga Dam, covering parts of Marion and Hamilton counties in Tennessee and a small portion of Alabama.
-The lake supports recreation, boating, fishing, paddling, and provides hydroelectric generation, navigation, and flow regulation as part of the TVA river system.
+It stretches roughly 46 miles upstream to Chickamauga Dam, covering about 10,370 acres in parts of Marion and Hamilton counties in Tennessee and a small portion of Alabama.
+The lake has 179 miles of shoreline and reaches a maximum depth of 145 feet.
+Its normal pool elevation of 633.5 feet above sea level remains consistent throughout the year, unlike neighboring Chickamauga Lake, which fluctuates seasonally.

 Nickajack Cave